Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

    if ( m > 0 && n > 0 )    { return ackermann( m - 1, ackermann(m, n - 1) ); }
 }

-ackermann(0,0)   //  1.
-Ok so far.
+ackermann(0,0)   //  1    Ok so far.
 ackermann(0,1)   //  2
 ackermann(0,100) //  101  This leg of the recursion is simple !
 ackermann(1,1)   //  3
 ackermann(2,1)   //  5
 ackermann(2,2)   //  7    a doddle !
 ackermann(3,2)   // 29    growing a little, what could go wrong ?
 ackermann(4,1)   // Exception: RangeError: Maximum call stack size exceeded.
-Well, the answer is supposed to be 65533, but
+Well, the answer is supposed to be only 65533,
-                 // we ran out of stack space to store all the recursion. ackermann(4,2)   // Exception: RangeError: Maximum call stack size exceeded.
+                 // but we ran out of stack space to store all the recursion levels. ackermann(4,2)   // Exception: RangeError: Maximum call stack size exceeded.
 The answer here has 19,729 digits, ie.
                  // approx 10^19729.
-We couldn't represent the answer in 64 bits, never mind store all the recursion.
+We couldn't remotely represent the answer in 64 bits, never mind store all the recursion.
 ```

 By raising the stack space to the maximum in the JavaScript configuration, we might just get Ackermann(4,1) to complete.
 Let's not bother.